See which Warhammer 40k factions are crushing the meta and which ones are flopping hard in a full ranking of the best and worst 40k armies right now.

 Stat Check shared their latest Warhammer 40k factions’ win rates for the armies that need buffs and those that are currently overpowered.

-And then, at the bottom of the barrel, we’ve got the Space Wolves, vanilla Marines, Thousand Sons, and poor Imperial Agents.
-Space Wolves and Marines hover in the low 40s, showing up but not really doing much with it.
-Thousand Sons are struggling hard, and Imperial Agents, bless ’em, are last place with a 40% win rate and barely anyone even playing them.
+And then, at the bottom of the barrel, we’ve got the Space Wolves, Imperial Knights (again, after being on top for a while), Emperor’s Children, and poor Drukhari.
+It looks like people are still working out the kinks in the new codex.
+Space Wolves and Emperor’s Children hover in the low 40s, showing up but not really doing much with it.

-Final Thoughts on The Best & Worst Warhammer 40k Armies
+Final Thoughts on The Best & Worst Warhammer 40k Factions List

 At the end of the day, the Warhammer 40k tier list feels like a buffet where most armies get a decent plate, but a few are piling theirs sky-high.
-Sisters and AdMech are clearly running the show, with Aeldari and Cults making sure nobody forgets their tricks.
+Sisters, Aeldari, and AdMech are clearly running the show, with Space Marines and Cults making sure nobody forgets their tricks.

 The middle is stacked with capable armies that can swing high with the right pilot, while the bottom still needs a rescue mission from GW’s balance team.
 If you’re chasing trophies, lean into the top tables’ favorites.
 If you’re just rolling dice for fun, plenty of factions still have the tools to surprise.